 Bhutanese Refugees: The U.S. government supports camps in southeastern Nepal that, as of April 2014, host approximately 28,500 Bhutanese refugees.
 The Bureau of Population, Refugees and Migration of the U.S. Department of State funds UNHCR, the International Organization for Migration (IOM), and NGOs to provide assistance to the Bhutanese.
-As of April 2014, more than 88,000 Bhutanese refugees from these camps have been resettled in the United States, Australia, Canada, Denmark, Netherlands, New Zealand, Norway, and the United Kingdom since resettlement started in 2007, of which 61,000 have been resettled to the United States.
-Tens of thousands more have expressed to UNHCR their interest in being resettled, with this representing the best solution for a majority of refugees still living in the camps.
-Nonetheless, the United States government and other donors urge the governments of Bhutan and Nepal to resume bilateral discussions, or trilateral discussions with UNHCR, so that interested Bhutanese refugees can pursue voluntary repatriation or local integration.
+As of April 2014, more than 88,000 Bhutanese refugees from these camps have been resettled to the United States, Australia, Canada, Denmark, Netherlands, New Zealand, Norway, and the United Kingdom since resettlement started in 2007, of which over 75,000 have been resettled to the United States.
+The United States government and other donors urge the governments of Bhutan and Nepal to resume bilateral discussions, or trilateral discussions with UNHCR, so that interested Bhutanese refugees can pursue voluntary repatriation or local integration.

 Sri Lankan Refugees and Internally Displaced Persons: Fighting which concluded in May 2009 resulted in the displacement of nearly 300,000 Sri Lankans, in addition to the 300,000 internally displaced persons (IDPs) already in protracted displacement.
-As of September 2012, approximately 470,000 of these IDPs have returned to their areas of origin and 5,500 refugee facilitated returns have occurred since the end of the war.
+As of January 2014, approximately 496,584 IDPs have returned to their areas of origin and 5,500 refugee facilitated returns have occurred since the end of the war.
 Formal camps for these IDPs are now closed.
 However, the number of IDPs that still remain is unknown as the Sri Lankan government stopped providing comprehensive data on IDPs after December 2012.
 Most IDPs live with host families while others live in welfare centers or in makeshift transit situations.
 The U.S. government advocates for needed infrastructure and services so that IDPs can achieve durable solutions and re-establish their lives.
-The U.S. government, through contributions managed by the Department of State and USAID, provides program funding for internally displaced Sri Lankans to UNHCR, International Committee of the Red Cross (ICRC), WFP, and other international organization and NGO partners.
+The U.S. government, through contributions managed by the Department of State and USAID, provides program funding for Sri Lankans to UNHCR, International Committee of the Red Cross (ICRC), and other international organization and NGO partners.